vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 end
 ```

-This is a fairly complex example making use of inline assembly feature.
+This is a fairly complex example making use of the inline assembly feature.
 But this is what the language is capable of.

 Notice that delayed macro blocks, i.e. those beginning with `{{`, are evaluated on every specialization, so the contents of the `add` function would be different for `Int<Base: 2, Signed: true, Size: 16>` (a.k.a. `SBin16`) and `Int<Base: 2, Signed: false, Size: 32>` (a.k.a. `UBin32`).

-There were other features of Onyx mentioned in the example: 1) reopening certain, even broad (the `forall` thing), specializations, 2) and aliasing.
+There were other features of Onyx mentioned in the example: 1) reopening certain or broad (the `forall` thing), specializations, 2) aliasing.
 In fact, this is how integer aliasing looks like in the Core API:

 ```text